 I read....a lot.
 Fiction, non fiction, the back of cereal boxes; I'm not particular.
 And I re read books quite often; a favorite book is like a warm blanket to curl up under when you're cold.
 Some authors to visit again and again: Caleb Carr, Bill Bryson, Erik Larsen, Ruth Reichl, Michael Chabon, Anthony Bourdain, JK Rowling, Dorothy Parker, Stephan Ambrose.
 Tend to lean towards historical fiction lately.

 I love movies, films, whatever you want to call them.
 To pick a favorite movie is as difficult as a favorite book, or food (damn this whole section).
-Classic comedies like the Thin Man, Rear Window I will always watch again, Jaws (especially the scene on the boat when Quint recounts the story of the USS Indianapolis....sends chills up my spine), zombie flicks, disaster movies (I get such a thrill out of watching LA get demolished by a mass of tornados), Midnight in Paris is my favorite dream turned into a movie.
-It all depends on what I'm in the mood for.
+Classic comedies like the Thin Man, Rear Window I will always watch again, Jaws (especially the scene on the boat when Quint recounts the story of the USS Indianapolis....sends chills up my spine), zombie flicks, disaster movies (I get such a thrill out of watching LA get demolished by a mass of tornados), I can always sit and watch almost any of the Harry Potters, Midnight in Paris is my favorite dream turned into a movie.

 Food...I'm a chef so just about anything except eggplant and walnuts (allergies).
 I never feel as though a meal is complete unless there's some sort of animal protein involved.
 Quinoa salad is a side dish, not an entree.